globality-corp/nodule-graphql/src/services/README.md

     const spec = new CachingSpec({
         cacheTTL: noOfSeconds, // defaults to config.cache.ttl
         resourceName: 'string', // required, recommend using enum here
+        requireArgs: [
-        requireArgs: {
+            {
                 argName: ANY_NOT_NULL, // cache only when argName is non null
                 specificValueArg: 'foo', // cache only when specificValueArg === 'foo'
                 specificArrayValue: [1,2], // cache only when specificArrayValue == [1,2]
-        }
+            },
+        ],
     });

 CachingSpec is also responsible for the key creation, and follows the same key creation algorithm as we do in microcosm, but that's configurable - see Override createKey

+The `requireArgs` param can accept either an object or an array of objects representing different cache arg permutations which the service can cache.

 #### Turning caching on